-The Department of Mines and Petroleum considers the Native Title Act 1993 (Cwth) future implications in all aspects of its title administration business, under the State’s Petroleum and Geothermal Energy Resources Act 1967 (WA) and the Petroleum and Submerged Lands Act 1982 (WA).
+The Department of Mines, Industry Regulation and Safety considers the Native Title Act 1993 (Cwth) future implications in all aspects of its title administration business, under the State’s Petroleum and Geothermal Energy Resources Act 1967 (WA) and the Petroleum and Submerged Lands Act 1982 (WA).

 Grant and renewal of petroleum titles and authorities